-CONAA concluded a new book with models and examples on the auditor's report in order to have and standardized auditor's reports among the profession.
+CONAA is updating the book with models and examples on the auditor's report in order to have and standardized auditor's reports among the profession.

-Start Date Actions Completion Date Responsibility Resource Revie w of IMCP's Co ompliance Information 1.
+Start Date Actions Completion Date Responsibility Resource Review Review of IMCP's Compliance Information 1.
 Ongoing Perform periodic reviews of IMCP's response to the IFAC Compliance Self-Assessment questionnaires, and update sections relevant to SMO 3 as necessary.
 Once updated, inform IFAC Compliance staff about the updates in order for the Compliance staff to republish updated information.
-Ongoing IMCP's Legislative VP CONAA Begin implementatio n of IAASB pronouncements and ISAs Mainta aining Ongoing Processes 2.
-2015- 2017 Review new and revised ISAs issued by IAASB.
-Identify and communicate issues that could compromise convergence.
+Ongoing IMCP's Legislative VP CONAA

+Begin implementation of IAASB pronouncements and ISAs

+Start Date Actions Completion Date Responsibility Resource Maintair Maintaining Ongoing Processes 2.
+Ongoing Review new and revised ISAs issued by IAASB.
+Identify and communicate issues related to convergence.
 Propose actions.
-Ongoing IMCP's Legislative VP CONAA Implei Implementation Process 3.
-2015-2017 Prepare Practical Guides for application of ISA to facilitate to IMCP membership the use of them.
-Ongoing estimated time 2018 IMCP's Legislative VP CONAA

-Start Date Actions Completion Date Responsibility Resource 4.
-2015- 2017 Update and restructure our Book related examples of the auditor report in a book ("Report Book"), according to the New Reporting Framework (ISAs 701, 720, 800 and 805) in order that the IMCP's membership can use them as a guide.
-Completed IMCP's Legislative VP CONAA 5.
-2015- 2017 Published articles within the IMCP's Official Magazine with news and positions on the application of ISAS Ongoing IMCP's Legislative VP CONAA 6.
-2015- 2017 Hold awareness meetings with regulators, to communicate and discuss the effects of the New Reporting Framework (ISAs 701, 720, 800 and 805) Ongoing IMCP's Legislative VP CONAA
+As of 2022, the book published by the IMCP called "Normas Mixtas" includes all available ISAs issued by IAASB.
+Only exception at this moment is ISA 600, which was recently issued, but a spanish-language is available as a separate document.
+Ongoing IMCP's Legislative VP CONAA Impleme entation Process 3.
+Ongoing Prepare Guides on Audit Procedures to facilitate utilization by IMCP membership.
+Ongoing IMCP's Legislative VP CONAA 4.
+Ongoing Update our Book related examples of the auditor report in a book ("Report Book"), according to the New Reporting Framework (ISAs 701, 720, 800 and 805) in order that the IMCP's membership can use them as a guide.
+Ongoing IMCP's Legislative VP CONAA 5.
+Ongoing Publish articles within the IMCP's Official Magazine with news and positions on the application of ISAS.
+Ongoing IMCP's Legislative VP CONAA 6.
+Ongoing Maintain awareness meetings with regulators, to communicate and discuss issues related to ISAs.
+Ongoing IMCP's Legislative VP CONAA